zakrot/wp-slimstat/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Fixed: some minor bugs related to the new filter API (thank you, [StephenKorsman](http://wordpress.org/support/topic/upgraded-no-stats-per-post))
+* Fixed: improved browser detection accuracy by removing an old bug (thank you, psn)
+* Fixed: the link to the Settings page from Plugins > SlimStat was not working (thank you, [zircle](http://wordpress.org/support/topic/updated-to-30-and-permissions-problem))

 = 3.0 =
 * Added: a brand new client-side tracker, which replaces the previous one after 3 years of honorable duty.
 The new engine implements Wordpress Core Developers' guidelines on leveraging WP's built-in Ajax functionality, thus eliminating the need for custom hacks and non-standard implementations
 * Added: SERP positions are now displayed also under the Overview tab (thank you, Richie)
+* Added: you can finally customize those ugly colors associated to known users, search engines, etc. Check the FAQs to learn how.
 * Added: login page (wp-login.php) is now tracked
 * Added: two new powerful filters to leverage [MySQL Regular Expressions' power](http://dev.mysql.com/doc/refman/5.1/en/regexp.html): matches and does_not_match.
 Try for example to filter your stats where browser matches fire|chro ;) (thank you, [carbeck](http://wordpress.org/support/topic/feature-request-regex-in-show-records-where…-filters))
 * Added: you can now filter your metrics by post ID, for those who change their permalinks every now and then
 * Added: a few new metrics (Top Tags, Recent Downloads, Top Downloads).
 You may need to reset your Tabs in order to see the new boxes (go to Settings > Maintenance > Reset Tabs)
+* Added: a brand-new set of hooks for your actions and filters.
+Take a look at the [Documentation](http://slimstat.duechiacchiere.it/documentation/) for more information, or see [how you can use them](http://wordpress.org/support/topic/plugin-wp-slimstat-possible-to-suppress-cookies#post-4016035) to customize WP SlimStat's behavior
 * Added: new option to expand each row's details by default (thank you, [pedjas](http://wordpress.org/support/topic/can-we-get-absolute-count-numbers-in-stats))
 * Updated: a brand new JavaScript-based World Map replaces the existing Flash map, so that your mobile device can be happy now
 * Updated: admin menus have been consolidated and simplified (bye bye link under Dashboard, hello dropdown menu in the admin bar)
-* Updated: files have been consolidated as well, making the structure much easier to manage and more flexible, too
+* Updated: plugin files have been consolidated as well, making the structure much easier to manage and more flexible
+* Updated: viewer API has been partially rewritten and code optimizations have been implemented (which should make your stats appear faster)
 * Updated: after the nth complaint from a user who had deleted WP SlimStat by mistake, the Dashboard Widgets add-on is now available as a [separate plugin on the repository](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets/)
 * Updated: world map has been updated (thank you, [intrepidkarthi](http://wordpress.org/support/topic/indian-border-is-shown-wrongly-in-the-world-map-stats))
 * Updated: search terms detection is now more accurate when JavaScript Mode is turned on